Ultimate Tossa de Mar Guide: What to See, Eat & Do

 If flying into Barcelona, before you travel, book coach travel from either Barcelona Estacio del Nord or Barcelona airport using Moventus.
 These coaches can be used for a daytrip or a longer stay.

-Consider starting in Barcelona, then taking the bus to Tossa de Mar for a few nights, before taking the bus directly to the airport to avoid the need for extra transport.
-We stayed at the BAH Airport Hotel in Barcelona which has an excellent breakfast, clean spacious rooms, an outdoor pool and airport transfer.
-It was perfect for a single night before flying home.
+A good option is to spend a few days in Barcelona, then take the bus to Tossa de Mar for a few nights, before taking the bus directly to the airport to avoid the need for extra transport.

 Is Tossa de Mar good for families?

-Spanish people are famously accepting of children and Tossa de Mar is no exception.
-With a range of beaches to explore, an intriguing old town, Roman remains and plenty of water activities on offer (diving, snorkelling, kayaking and paddleboarding are all available in peak season).
 Boat trips straight from the beach are also usually a big hit with kids.
-Tossa de Mar is that perfect combination of beach side activities and an interesting town to explore which should keep adults, kids and teens equally happy.
+Tossa de Mar hits the sweet spot with a combination of beach side activities and an interesting town to explore which should keep adults, kids and teens equally happy.

 When to visit Tossa de Mar